What Do Medical Negligence Solicitors Do When Negotiating a Compensation Claim?

 How do I know if I have a valid legal claim?

 If you decide to press ahead with a compensation claim, your medical negligence solicitor will begin to investigate your case.
-To make a successful claim, your solicitor must establish:
+To make a successful claim, your health solicitor must establish:

 - Negligence – that the healthcare professional did something that fell below the standard of care expected of a reasonably competent clinician in the same field of medicine; and